AI-multimodal/Lightshow/paper.md

-Despite the growing demands for first-principles XAS spectroscopy, carrying out practical calculations correctly is far from trivial and requires a great deal of expertise in the electronic structure theory, creating a formidable barrier for non-expert researchers.
+Despite the growing demands for first-principles XAS spectroscopy, carrying out practical calculations correctly is far from trivial and requires a great deal of expertise in electronic structure theory, creating a formidable barrier for non-expert researchers.
 Most of the practical challenges boil down to the proper choice of input parameters, which depends on the level of theory, details of the implementation of the simulation software, and the atomic structure of the